martinwinther/it-learning-hub/ccna/network devices.md

 # Network Devices

-## What is a Computer Network?

-A telecommunications network that allows nodes to share resources.

-### Key Components

-- **Node**: Any device that connects to a network
-  - Examples: Computer, iPhone, tablet, printer, IoT device
-- **Resource**: Anything that can be used or accessed over the network
-  - Examples: webpages, network printers, cloud-based software, files, databases

-### Network Purpose

-Networks enable communication and resource sharing between connected devices, allowing organizations and individuals to:

-- Share data and information
-- Access remote services and applications
-- Collaborate across geographical locations
-- Centralize resources for efficient management

-## Types of Network Devices

-### Clients and Servers

-Clients and servers are defined by their relationship to each other, not by specific hardware types.

-#### Client-Server Relationship

-- **Client**: Requests information or service
-- **Server**: Sends information or provides a service
-- **Dynamic Roles**: Almost any node can be both a server and a client depending on the context

-#### Examples

-- Client: TV
-- Server: Netflix server that hosts movies

-- Client: iPhone
-- Server: X servers that host tweets

-- Client: PC using Excel
-- Server: Enterprise server containing spreadsheets and files

-### Switches

-Network switches operate at Layer 2 (Data Link Layer) of the OSI model and facilitate communication within a local area network (LAN).

-#### Switch Functions

-- **Device Connectivity**: Devices connected to a switch can communicate to each other via the switch
-- **Traffic Forwarding**: The switch forwards traffic between connected devices based on MAC addresses
-- **Transparent Operation**: Devices do not typically communicate to the switch itself; the switch only enables communication between devices

-#### Limitations

-- **Local Network Only**: The role is not to provide connectivity between LANs or external networks
-- **Layer 2 Operation**: Works with MAC addresses within a single broadcast domain

-### Routers

-Routers operate at Layer 3 (Network Layer) of the OSI model and provide connectivity between different networks.

-#### Router Functions

-- **Internet Connectivity**: Connects devices to the internet
-- **Inter-Network Communication**: Allows connectivity between LANs or external networks
-- **Network Edge**: Sits at the edge of networks and enables external communication
-- **Routing Decisions**: Makes intelligent decisions about the best path for data to travel

-#### Usage Context

-- **Not for LAN Connectivity**: They are not used to connect devices within a single LAN
-- **Gateway Function**: Acts as a gateway between different network segments

-#### Wireless Routers

-A wireless router typically fulfills the purpose of multiple devices in one unit:

-- **Router**: Inter-network connectivity
-- **Switch**: Local device connectivity
-- **Wireless Access Point**: Wi-Fi connectivity
-- **Firewall**: Basic network security

-### Firewalls

-A firewall helps protect networks by denying certain types of traffic based on predefined security rules.

-#### Host-Based Firewalls

-- **Software Implementation**: Software firewalls are called host-based firewalls
-- **Device-Level Protection**: Examines traffic on the host device
-- **Rule-Based Decisions**: Decides to allow or block traffic based on a set of rules
-- **Individual Protection**: Protects the specific device on which it's installed

-#### Network Firewalls

-- **Hardware Implementation**: A network firewall is a separate hardware appliance
-- **Network-Level Protection**: Similar to a host-based firewall but on a larger scale
-- **Traffic Inspection**: Inspects all traffic entering or leaving the entire network
-- **Centralized Security**: Provides security for the entire network infrastructure

-## Real-World Applications

-### Small Office/Home Office (SOHO)

-- **All-in-One Devices**: Wireless routers combining multiple functions
-- **Simple Network**: Direct internet connection through ISP-provided equipment
-- **Basic Security**: Built-in firewall protection

-### Enterprise Networks

-- **Dedicated Devices**: Separate switches, routers, and firewalls for scalability
-- **Network Segmentation**: Multiple VLANs and subnets for security and organization
-- **Redundancy**: Multiple devices for high availability

-### Data Centers

-- **High-Performance Equipment**: Enterprise-grade switches and routers
-- **Advanced Security**: Multiple layers of firewall protection
-- **Network Virtualization**: Software-defined networking (SDN) implementation

-## Summary

-Understanding network devices is fundamental to CCNA certification and network administration:

-- **Computer Networks**: Enable resource sharing between connected nodes
-- **Client-Server Model**: Defines relationships rather than specific hardware types
-- **Switches**: Provide local connectivity within LANs at Layer 2
-- **Routers**: Enable inter-network communication and internet connectivity at Layer 3
-- **Firewalls**: Protect networks through traffic filtering and access control

-These devices work together to create functional, secure, and scalable network infrastructures that support modern business operations and personal connectivity needs.
+## Computer networks

+A computer network is a telecommunications system that allows nodes to share resources.

+### Key components

+- **Node**
+  Any device that connects to a network.
+  Examples: PCs, laptops, phones, tablets, printers, IP cameras, IoT devices.

+- **Resource**
+  Anything that can be used or accessed over the network.
+  Examples: web pages, file shares, databases, printers, cloud applications.

+Networks exist so nodes can communicate and share resources efficiently.

+## Clients and servers

+Clients and servers describe roles, not specific hardware types.

+- **Client**
+  Requests information or a service.

+- **Server**
+  Provides information or a service.

+The same device can act as both client and server at different times.

+Examples:

+- TV streaming a movie from a video platform
+- Phone using a social media app that talks to backend servers
+- PC opening files from a file server

+## Switches

+Switches operate at Layer 2 (data link layer) and provide local connectivity inside a LAN.

+### Switch functions

+- Connect end devices within a LAN
+- Forward frames based on destination MAC address
+- Build a MAC address table by learning source MAC addresses
+- Keep each port in its own collision domain

+Devices usually do not interact with the switch itself.
+The switch forwards traffic between devices in the same VLAN.

+### Scope

+- Switches forward traffic only within a broadcast domain
+- They do not route between IP subnets
+- Multilayer switches add Layer 3 capabilities but still include Layer 2 switching

+## Routers

+Routers operate at Layer 3 (network layer) and connect different networks.

+### Router functions

+- Route packets between IP subnets
+- Connect LANs to WANs and the internet
+- Use a routing table to choose the next hop
+- Act as default gateways for end hosts

+A router receives packets from one interface, looks up the destination network, and forwards them out another interface.

+### Where routers are used

+- At the edge of a campus or branch site
+- Between office networks and service provider networks
+- In SOHO environments, combined with switch and wireless access point roles

+## Wireless routers and access points

+### Wireless routers

+A typical home or small office wireless router includes several functions in one device:

+- Router between LAN and internet
+- Small Ethernet switch
+- Wireless access point
+- Basic firewall features

+This single device often provides all routing, switching, and Wi‑Fi for a SOHO network.

+### Wireless access points

+- Provide Wi‑Fi connectivity for wireless clients
+- Bridge wireless traffic into a wired LAN
+- Often connect to access layer switches in campus designs

+## Firewalls

+Firewalls enforce security policy by inspecting traffic and allowing or blocking it based on rules.

+### Host based firewalls

+- Software on an individual host
+- Protects only the device where it runs
+- Examines traffic entering or leaving that host
+- Examples: built in OS firewalls

+### Network firewalls

+- Dedicated device placed at the edge or between network segments
+- Inspects traffic passing through the firewall
+- Enforces policies for many hosts at once
+- Often combines stateful inspection, NAT, VPN, and other features

+## Quick review

+- Networks connect nodes so they can share resources.
+- Clients request services; servers provide them.
+The same device can be both.
+- Switches operate at Layer 2 and forward frames within a LAN based on MAC addresses.
+- Routers operate at Layer 3 and forward packets between networks using IP addresses and routing tables.
+- Wireless routers in SOHO networks combine router, switch, access point, and basic firewall functions.
+- Firewalls, host based or network based, enforce security policy by filtering traffic.